-Emergency consular assistance is available 24 hours a day, seven days a week.
-For emergency help during office hours, contact the nearest Canadian government office abroad or the Emergency Watch and Response Centre in Ottawa, where an experienced consular officer is always on hand.
-You may be asked to leave a message for a prompt return call.
-Make sure your message is clear and that you provide a telephone number or contact address.
+Emergency consular help is available 24 hours a day, seven days a week.
+During office hours, contact the nearest Government of Canada office abroad.
+After office hours, contact the Emergency Watch and Response Centre in Ottawa.
+If you are asked to leave a message, we will return your call.
+Make sure your message is clear and that you leave a telephone number or contact address.

-Connect with the world and keep posted on travel advice for more than 200 destinations.
+Connect with the world and stay up to date on travel advice for more than 200 destinations.

-RSS feeds provide you with the latest information on countries of your choice.
+Our RSS feeds provide the latest information on your choice of countries.